serlo/frontend/README.md

 To add a new string, add it to the right variable inside the main language file `src/data/en/index.ts`.
 To access the strings in your components use the relevant hook (`useInstanceData`,`useLoggedInData`, …).
-When new strings (in en/index.ts) get merged into `staging` they automatically get uploaded to crowdin and can then be translated there.
+When new strings (in en/index.ts) get merged into `staging`, they automatically get uploaded to our [crowdin project](https://crowdin.com/project/serlo) and can then be translated there.

 ### Example